biobakery/humann/readme.md

 In most cases, mappings are directly inferred from the annotation of the corresponding UniRef centroid sequence in UniProt.

-One exception to this are the "informative GO" (`infogo1000`) maps: These are informative subsets of GO computed from UniProt's annotations and the structure of the GO hierarchy specifically for HUMAnN2 (each informative GO term has >1,000 UniRef centroids annotated to it, but none of its progeny terms have >1,000 centroids so annotated).
+One exception to this are the "informative GO" (`infogo1000`) maps: These are informative subsets of GO computed from UniProt's annotations and the structure of the GO hierarchy specifically for HUMAnN 2.0 (each informative GO term has >1,000 UniRef centroids annotated to it, but none of its progeny terms have >1,000 centroids so annotated).

 Users are free to create and use additional mapping files and pass them to `humann2_regroup_table` via the `--custom` mapping flag.
 The format of a mapping file is: